ScorpionInc/Bash-Sandbox/Profile/README.md

+# SI-Profile
-These files in this directory are automatically added to si profiles if a valid hash signature is provided.
+This/These file(s) in this directory are automatically added to si profiles if a valid hash signature is provided.

-To generate to hash file use the following bash code:
+To generate/update a hash file use the following bash code:

-file="EXAMPLE.txt"; sha512sum "$file" | awk '{print $1}' >./"$file".sha512
+> file="EXAMPLE.txt"; sha512sum "$file" | awk '{print $1}' >./"$file".sha512